Merck Manual

 Past medical history should seek known systemic conditions associated with defects in platelets or coagulation, particularly

-Drug history should be reviewed, particularly use of heparin, warfarin, P2Y12 inhibitors, direct oral inhibitors of thrombin or factor Xa (eg, apixaban, edoxaban, rivaroxaban), aspirin, and NSAIDs.
-Patients who are taking warfarin also should be questioned about intake of other drugs and foods (including herbal supplements) that impair the metabolism of warfarin and thus increase its anticoagulant effect.
+Medication and drug history should be reviewed, particularly use of heparin, warfarin, P2Y12 inhibitors, direct oral inhibitors of thrombin or factor Xawarfarin also should be questioned about intake of other medications, drugs, toxins, and foods (including rodent poison and herbal supplements) that impair the metabolism of warfarin and thus increase its anticoagulant effect.

 Physical examination